nxskok/pasias/docs/11-tidying-and-selecting-data.md

-Two steps, since we selecting rows *and* columns:
+Two steps, since we selecting rows *and* columns.

 ```r